Synthroid: The Hardest Working Drug Around?

-Contact your doctor if you cannot refill your levothyroxine prescription because of the shortage.
-There are other options that your doctor could prescribe to keep your thyroid levels steady, but you may need to be followed with blood tests or get a new prescription stating the new drug and dose.
+However, if you find you cannot fill your prescription for whatever reason, including a shortage, contact your doctor.
+There are other options that your doctor could prescribe to keep your thyroid levels steady.
+You may need to be followed with blood tests or get a new prescription stating the new drug and dose.

 Other brands used for hypothyroidism, based on availability, might include: